laobie/StatusBarUtil/README.md

 ### Change Log
 + 1.2.0

-	add methond for page witch using ImageView as head view
+	add methond for page which using ImageView as head view

 	~~~ java
 	setTranslucentForImageView(Activity activity, int statusBarAlpha, View needOffsetView)